bootcoder/tipsNtricks/README.md

 **Literally** every thing below is IMHO

 It's a lot of data in one spot so use the TOC.
+You don't have to read it all in one go, actually you don't have to read it at all.
+Really this is just a spot where I have collected little things that I think make my life as a Dev better...

 ## Table of Contents
   - [How to Search Google](#how-to-google-search)